Last updated July 14th, 2024.

 Nagoya, though just a mid-size city of 3 million people in and of itself, is at the center of Japan’s third-largest metro area.
 The Chukyo region consists of Nagoya, along with Komaki, Tokai, and a few other cities, adding up to around 10 million inhabitants.

-Unfortunately, Nagoya and its metro area suffers from the same problems as Hokkaido – although perhaps not quite to the northern Japanese island’s extent.
+Unfortunately, Nagoya and its metro area suffers from the same problems as Hokkaido – even if perhaps not quite to the northern Japanese island’s extent.
 Population decline is well underway in Nagoya.

 The worst part about investing in Nagoya’s property market?
 You’ll pay roughly the same price per square meter compared to, for example, Osaka which enjoys far greater investment potential.